opensearch-project/documentation-website/_opensearch/supported-field-types/date.md

 Parameter | Description
 :--- | :---
 `boost` | A floating point value that specifies the weight of this field toward the relevance score.
 Values above 1.0 increase the field's relevance.
 Values between 0.0 and 1.0 decrease the field's relevance.
 Default is 1.0.
-`doc_values` | A Boolean value that specifies if the field should be stored on disk so that it can be used for aggregations, sorting, <br> scripting.
-Default is `false`.
+`doc_values` | A Boolean value that specifies if the field should be stored on disk so that it can be used for aggregations, sorting, or scripting.
+Default is false.
 `format` | The format for parsing dates.
 Default is `strict_date_optional_time||epoch_millis`.
 `ignore_malformed` | A Boolean value that specifies to ignore malformed values and not to throw an exception.
 Default is false.
 `index` | A Boolean value that specifies if the field should be searchable.
 Default is true.
 `locale` | A region- and language-specific way of representing the date.
 Default is [`ROOT`](https://docs.oracle.com/javase/8/docs/api/java/util/Locale.html#ROOT) (a region- and language-neutral locale).
 `meta` | Accepts metadata for this field.
 `null_value` | A  value of the same type as the field that is used as null value.
+This value needs to be in one of the formats configured for this date field.
 If this parameter is not specified, the field is treated as missing when its value is null.
 Default is null.
 `store` | A Boolean value that specifies if the field value should be stored and can be retrieved separately from the _source field.
-Default is `false`.
+Default is false.

 ## Formats

 OpenSearch has built-in date formats, but you can also create your own custom formats.
 The default format is `strict_date_optional_time||epoch_millis`.
 You can specify multiple date formats, separated with `||`.

-### Built-in formats
+## Built-in formats

 Most of the date formats have a `strict_` counterpart.
 When the format starts with `strict_`, the date must have the correct number of digits specified in the format.
 For example, if the format is set to `strict_year_month_day` ("yyyy-MM-dd"), both month and day have to be two-digit numbers.
-So, "2020-06-09" is valid, while "2020-6-9" is not.
+So, "2020-06-09" is valid, while "2020-6-9" is invalid.

 Epoch is defined as 00:00:00 UTC on January 1, 1970.
 {: .note }